swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

 ## Example 3: Building Deployment Artifacts

-The final example of a command plugin uses the `PackageManagerServiceProvider`’s build functionality to do a release built of two hypothetical products and then to create a distribution archive from it.
+The final example of a command plugin uses the `PackageManager` service provider’s build functionality to do a release build of a hypothetical product and then to create a distribution archive from it.

 This example shows use of a local plugin target, so no package dependency is needed.
 This is mostly appropriate for custom commands that are unlikely to be useful outside the package.